cfyjoanna/modNUS/README.md

 To start running, open the terminal and check that you have Node.js by running `node -v`, then run `npm start` to start the application on a local host in your browser.

 If the error `Missing script: "start"` appears, make sure you are in the correct directory.
-(You may have to enter an extra `cd modnus-master` in the terminal.)
+(You may have to enter an extra `cd (filename)` in the terminal.)

+If the webpack compiles with many `Module not found` errors, try running `npm install`.

 ## Features